Paul-Anderson2/Mars_weather_challenge/README.md

 Part 1: Scrape Titles and Preview Text from Mars News Open the Jupyter Notebook in the starter code folder named part_1_mars_news.ipynb.
 You will work in this code as you follow the steps below to scrape the Mars News website.
 Part 2: Scrape and Analyze Mars Weather Data
 Open the Jupyter Notebook in the starter code folder named part_2_mars_weather.ipynb.
 You will work in this code as you follow the steps below to scrape and analyze Mars weather data.

+Part 1 and part 2 code are contained in the respective jupyter notebook files
+Required csv file of Mars weather data contained in the data folder